-Youngkin pick for medical advisor bucks trends on covid
+Youngkin pick for medical adviser bucks trends on covid

-Makary will probably have influence over how Youngkin handles vaccine mandates for health-care workers as well as K-12 schools and public colleges and universities — policies the governor rejected on the campaign trail — potentially leaving Virginia an outlier in the region.
+Makary is likely to have influence over how Youngkin handles vaccine mandates for health-care workers as well as K-12 schools and public colleges and universities — policies the governor rejected on the campaign trail — potentially leaving Virginia an outlier in the region.

-Makary’s nomination came days before Youngkin’s inauguration on Saturday as the 74th governor of Virginia, amid a flurry of announcements that — like the new governor’s campaign team — include a mix of movement conservatives and establishment stalwarts.
+Makary’s nomination came days before Youngkin’s inauguration on Saturday as the 74th governor of Virginia, amid a flurry of appointment announcements that — like the new governor’s campaign team — include a mix of movement conservatives and establishment stalwarts.

 “A number of appointments play to the very conservative wing of the party, which in and of itself is not unexpected.
 This guy did not run to be the next Larry Hogan.
-He ran with broad base of support, the Trump wing and the Republican establishment,” said Mark Rozell, the dean of the Schar School of Policy and Government at George Mason University.
+He ran with a broad base of support, the Trump wing and the Republican establishment,” said Mark Rozell, the dean of the Schar School of Policy and Government at George Mason University.

-He nominated Richard Cullen, the uber-connected former chairman of the legal and lobbying giant McGuireWoods and former U.S. attorney and Virginia attorney general, as his counselor, a top policy and legal post.
+Youngkin nominated Richard Cullen, the uber-connected former chairman of the legal and lobbying giant McGuireWoods and a former U.S. attorney and Virginia attorney general, as his counselor, a top policy and legal post.
 Youngkin also tapped nominated Andrew Wheeler, a former coal lobbyist who was President Donald Trump’s Environmental Protection Agency chief, as his secretary of natural resources; and Kay Coles James, former president of the Heritage Foundation, the conservative think tank, as the next secretary of the commonwealth.

-While Makary serves Younkin’s political needs and is compatible with the views the governor has shared, Rozell wondered if the appointment is the best interest of public health and science.
+While Makary serves Younkin’s political needs and is compatible with the views the governor has shared, Rozell wondered whether the appointment is in the best interests of public health and science.

 “He will be giving critical advice at a very critical time of the pandemic spread,” he said.

-Note: Correction: An earlier version of this story incorrectly listed Ralph Northam’s political affiliation.
-He is a Democrat.
-The story has been corrected.